-- 10.7.2.1 Activities undertaken as part of the O&M phase have the potential to impact marine archaeology directly and indirectly, located on or under the seabed, resulting in their loss or the disruption of relationships between receptors and their wider surroundings. - 10.7.2.2 Operational effects will be limited to those arising from cable repair/replacement, cable protection repair/replacement, maintenance or any monitoring that may be required.
-Potential direct impacts on marine archaeology during operation of the Proposed Development (Offshore) may arise from: - Re-burial of cables; - Repair/replacement of cables; - Placement of additional cable protection; and - Vessel related impacts such as JUV legs impacting on the seabed, vessel anchoring and ship grounding during any maintenance activities.
+- 10.7.2.1 Activities undertaken as part of the O&M phase have the potential to impact marine archaeology directly and indirectly, located on or under the seabed, resulting in their loss or the disruption of relationships between receptors and their wider surroundings. - 10.7.2.2 Operational effects will be limited to those arising from cable repair / replacement, cable protection repair/replacement, maintenance or any monitoring that may be required.
+Potential direct impacts on marine archaeology during operation of Caledonia South may arise from: - Re-burial of cables; - Repair/replacement of cables; - Placement of additional cable protection; and - Vessel related impacts such as JUV legs impacting on the seabed, vessel anchoring and ship grounding during any maintenance activities (although these are likely to be minimal).